-Full System Care, BitSecure AV, Complete System Care are examples of software similar to OneSafe PC Cleaner.
-PUAs can offer a wide array of "useful" and "beneficial" functions/features, such as system cleaning/optimization, web search enhancement, quick access to specific content - to name a few.
-Regardless of good these offers may sound, rarely do the advertised features work, even if they do - then not as promised.
-Instead of delivering on any promises, PUAs generate redirects to untrustworthy/malicious pages, run intrusive advert campaigns, hijack browsers and track private data.
+Full System Care, BitSecure AV, and Complete System Care are examples of software similar to OneSafe PC Cleaner.
+PUAs can offer a wide array of "useful" and "beneficial" functions/features such as system cleaning/optimization, web search enhancement, quick access to specific content to name a few.
+Regardless of how good these offers may sound, the advertised features rarely work as promised.
+Rather than delivering any real value, PUAs generate redirects to untrustworthy/malicious pages, run intrusive ad campaigns, hijack browsers, and track private data.

 How did potentially unwanted applications install on my computer?

-Some PUAs (e.g.) have "official" promotional webpages, which are frequently accessed through various scam sites.
-This proliferation method is used by OneSafe PC Cleaner.
-However, PUAs also proliferate via download/install setups of other software.
-This false marketing method of pre-packing ordinary programs with unwanted or malicious content is called "bundling".
-Rushed download/installation processes (e.g. ignored terms, skipped steps, used presets, etc.) - increase the risk of potential system infiltrations and infections.
-When clicked on, intrusive advertisements can execute scripts to download/install PUAs, without user consent.
+Some PUAs have "official" promotional web pages, which are frequently accessed through scam sites.
+This proliferation method is used by OneSafe PC Cleaner, however, PUAs are also spread via download/install set-ups of other software.
+This deceptive marketing method of pre-packing normal programs with unwanted or malicious content is called "bundling".
+Rushing download/installation processes (e.g. ignoring terms, skipping steps, using presets, etc.) increases the risk of potential system infiltration and infections.
+When clicked, intrusive advertisements can execute scripts to download/install PUAs without users' consent.

-Users are advised to research content, prior to downloading/installing it.
-Only official and verified download channels should be used.
-Untrustworthy download sources like: P2P sharing networks (BitTorrent, eMule, Gnutella, etc.), unofficial and free file-hosting websites, third party downloaders and similar are more likely to offer deceptive and/or bundled software.
-When downloading/installing, it is important to read terms, explore all available options, use the "Custom/Advanced" settings and opt-out from supplementary apps, tools, functions and so on.
-Intrusive adverts commonly look legitimate and innocuous, however they redirect to unreliable and questionable pages (e.g. pornography, adult-dating, gambling and others).
-Should users experience such ads/redirects, it is strongly recommended to inspect the device and immediately remove all suspect applications and/or browser extensions/plug-ins.
+Research content, prior to downloading/installing.
+Use only official and verified download channels.
+Untrustworthy download sources such as P2P sharing networks (BitTorrent, eMule, Gnutella, etc.), unofficial and free file-hosting websites, third party downloaders and similar are more likely to offer deceptive and/or bundled software.
+When downloading/installing, read the terms, explore all available options, use the "Custom/Advanced" settings and opt-out of supplementary apps, tools, functions and so on.
+Intrusive ads commonly seem legitimate and innocuous, however, they can redirect to dubious web pages (e.g. pornography, adult-dating, gambling and others).
+If you experience these ads/redirects, inspect the device and immediately remove all suspect applications and/or browser extensions/plug-ins.
 If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.

 OneSafe PC Cleaner installation setup: